sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ## Measuring the Strategy's success

-This Strategy's success will be measured by comparing the following metrics against the conventional IT project methodology.
+This Strategy ‘s success will be measured by comparing the following metrics against the conventional IT project methodology.

 The metrics are defined as follows: